UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/user_manual.md

 ```
 ##### Read only SQL statements are allow to be executed from the admins command line.
 When using quotation marks in the SQL, they must be escaped with a "\\" character. e.g.
 ```
-sql SELECT \"firstName\" FROM Client
+sql "SELECT \"firstName\" FROM Client"
 ```